AmineAndam04/cleanmarl-docs/docs/source/algorithms/vdn.rst

 Quick facts:
     - VDN is an off-policy and value-based algorithm.
     - VDN works only for discrete actions.
-    - Needs a common reward.
+    - Requires a common reward.
-    - Additive factorization.
+    - Uses additive factorization.

 Key ideas:
     - VDN learns centralized action-value function :math:`Q^{tot}` decomposed into the same of individual :math:`Q_i` networks